JunhaoW3/tp/docs/DeveloperGuide.md

 * 3a.
 FinHub detects an error in the command entered.
     * 3a1.
 FinHub displays an error message and prompts the user to input again.
     * 3a2.
-The user re-enters the command to archive the client
+The user re-enters the command to archive the client.

       Steps 3a1-3a2 are repeated until the command and data entered are correct.